giovannibaratta/TerraApprove/README.md

 }
 ```

-The decorator must be place on the line above the resource declaration.
+:memo: The decorator must be placed between the previous resource (the line following the closing bracket `}` ) and the declaration of resource that must be protected.
 The decorator can be used on any resource type or modules (expect for data).

 ### Decorator arguments